LevelUpWeb3/Vortex-01-Missions/Ankr/Guide.md

 ### Create a JS File

-Create a new file named `main.ts` at the project directory:
+Create a new file named `main.js` at the project directory:

 ```
 touch main.js